-Our Bush Kindy Kids program is a natural progression from our Bush Playgroup program where we support your child’s development of school readiness and a lifelong love of learning through hands on learning experiences that engages your child’s curiosity, creativity and imagination.
+Our Bush Kindy Kids program is a natural progression from our Bush Playgroup program where we support your child’s development and a lifelong love of learning through hands on experiences that engages your child’s curiosity, creativity and imagination.

 YOUR CHILD’S LEARNING

 During the facilitated Bush Kindy Kids sessions, which parents/carers are required to also attend, the children may learn the following:

 - Bush survival and bushcraft skills

 - Building and constructing with ropes and loose parts

 - For areas permitted, cook over a campfire and learn to use a flint

 - Learn to identify local flora and fauna

 - Connect to our first people through stories, songs and activities

 - Establish early literacy and numeracy through story-telling, journalling and play-based bush games